 The validity of any equation of theoretical physics is proved by experimental verification of the result of the solution of this equation.
 In our local region “near the surface of the Earth”, the accuracy of the solutions of the physics equations (the results are the physical quantities values), depends only on the accuracy of the definition of the units of measurement.
 However, if we use equations of the theoretical physics outside our local region “near the Earth’s surface” (outside the local region where the measurement units are defined), the accuracy of the solutions of these equations also depends on the deviation of the measurement units in the field of their application.
 In this sense, Newton’s formula for universal gravitation (equation (2)), is sufficiently accurate within the Solar System.
 This formula is still used in launching satellites around the Earth, even when sending probes to the planets of the Solar System.
 This is because, within the Solar System, the deviation of the measurement units, used in the equations for calculations, is within the limits allowed by these practical applications (the units of measurement are defined in the third planet from the Sun).
 This is because, within the Solar system (except the Mercury, the nearest to the Sun and at the same time a small planet), the deviation of the measurement units used in the equations in these calculations is within the permissible for these practical applications (although the units of measurement are defined on the surface of the third planet from the Sun).

-However, if we look at the entire Universe, with all the regions with unimaginable differences in gravitation, what means unimaginable differences in the units of measurement… it is obvious that the equations of the General relativity are not applicable to the entire Universe.
-This is because in the equations of the General theory of relativity the constant measurement units are used, which are defined on a small planet in a Solar system in the outskirts of one of the millions of galaxies!
+However, if we look at the entire Universe, with all the regions with unimaginable differences in gravitation, which means unimaginable differences in the units of measurement… it is obvious that the equations of General relativity are not applicable to the entire Universe.
+This is because in the equations of the General theory of relativity the constant measurement units are used, which are defined on a small planet in a Solar system on the outskirts of one of the millions of galaxies!

 Therefore, in our desire to describe the physical reality in the Universe:

-we cannot fail to reach the idea that, besides in the micro-world (described by the quantum theory), that the
+We cannot fail to reach the idea that, besides in the micro-world (described by the quantum theory),